andrea260198/quant_finance/README.md

 with Monte Carlo simulation.
 Then the implied volatilty is obtained by inverting the Black-Scholes formula.

 Below is the volatility surface I obtained.
-Note that the simulation become very unstable when the moneyness increases (strike low) and expiry is close to zero.
+Note that the simulation become very unstable when the moneyness increases (strike becomes smaller) and expiry is close to zero.

 Now the goal is to decrease instability and decrease the runtime by using parallelization.

 ![image](images/implied_volatility_surface.png)

-Monte Carlo simulation was performed with 100,000 simulations and timestep equal to 0.01 .
+The Monte Carlo simulation was performed with 100,000 simulations and timestep equal to 0.01 .

 Probably, decreasing the timestep might solve the instability.